jonchammer/opkit/README.md

 sudo apt-get install openblas cmake
 ```

-See NVidia's documentation for installing the Cuda Development Kit, which
+Installing NVBlas is more complicated.
+See NVidia's documentation for installing
-includes NVBlas.
+the Cuda Development Kit, which includes NVBlas.

-### Installation
+#### Installation
 The following commands can be used to download and install the latest version
 of opkit: